 In 2003 it moved to its present site as part of the Queenstown Medical Centre.
 This gives us immediate access to doctors, radiology, and pharmacy.
 In addition to our central Queenstown clinic, we also have a clinic in Frankton.

 We pride ourselves on providing high quality and effective physiotherapy to the Queenstown community.

-In our central Queenstown clinic we have physiotherapists, osteopaths, and massage therapists providing a cohesive multidisciplinary team who share knowledge and experience to ensure your optimum recovery.
+In our central Queenstown clinic we have physiotherapists and osteopaths providing a cohesive multidisciplinary team who share knowledge and experience to ensure your optimum recovery.
 Our Frankton physios work closely with a visiting orthotist who can provide custom made braces for a variety of injuries and conditions.

 We treat clients with a wide range of complaints from acute sprains and strains to the longstanding aches and pains that life brings.
-Whether you are a long time local or a traveller who has had too much fun in Queenstown, we have the skills and experience to help you.
+Whether you are a long time local or a traveler who has had too much fun in Queenstown, we have the skills and experience to help you.